 One of the co-founders of the BioInnovate Fellowship at NUI Galway who are behind the BioVena device stated that the treatment was developed in order to address patients’ concerns over the pain associated with traditional varicose veins surgery.
 Nigel Phelan confirmed that with just one swift anaesthetic injection, there are no issues from this point as there are no pain nerves within the veins.

-The development of treatments now means that patients have more choice than ever before when it comes to dealing with varicose veins.
+The development of treatments now means that patients have more choice than ever before when it comes to dealing with this situation.
+There are practice outlets like Orlando Varicose Veins that help treating such conditions.
 The NHS route is still available and it may well offer some help in the cases of mild sufferers but remember, there is no treatment available for issues that are purely cosmetic.

 The devices currently in use, both under the EVLT method and with Biovena, are there to ensure that surgery is seen as a last resort.
 Patients will need to look at private treatment but with clinics armed to deal with the condition quickly and painlessly, this is a route that more and more sufferers are considering.